-- 3. That the proposed Zone Change and Zoning Code Amendment will be consistent with the Inglewood General Plan, the Industrial land use designation, and the Inglewood International Business Park Specific Plan, as each is proposed to be amended, for the reasons set forth in Exhibit D (General Plan Consistency Analysis) to Planning Commission Resolution No. \\\ (General Plan Amendment Resolution), which are incorporated herein by reference, and will support, among others, the following objectives: - a.
-Provide for the orderly development and redevelopment of the City while preserving a measure of diversity among its parts. - b.
-Help promote sound economic development and increase employment opportunities for the City's residents by responding to changing economic conditions. - c.
-Help promote Inglewood's image and identity as an independent community within the Los Angeles metropolitan area. - 4.
-That the proposed Zone Change will not constitute the granting of a special privilege to a property owner inconsistent with the current or designated uses or limitations of other properties in the vicinity.
-The addition of the SE Overlay Zone to the base underlying zoning will facilitate the development of a Sports and Entertainment Complex and a hotel, consistent with and complementary to other major event venues and related commercial development in the vicinity.
-The properties within the Project site that would be designated as C-2A form a group of contiguous properties adjacent to other properties with existing C-2A zoning classifications, are located within the CNEL 65 dB noise contour for the LAX Airport, and would permit commercial uses compatible with the CNEL 65 dB noise contour.
+- 3. That the proposed Zone Change and Zoning Code Amendment will be consistent with the Inglewood General Plan, the Industrial land use designation, and the Inglewood International Business Park Specific Plan, as each is proposed to be amended, for the reasons set forth in Exhibit D (General Plan Consistency Analysis) to Planning Commission Resolution No. \\\\ (General Plan Amendment Resolution), which are incorporated herein by reference, and will support, among others, the following objectives: - 11 - 12 a.
+Provide for the orderly development and redevelopment of the City while preserving a measure of diversity among its parts.

+b.
+Help promote sound economic development and increase employment opportunities for the City's residents by responding to changing economic conditions.

+c.
+Help promote Inglewood's image and identity as an independent community within the Los Angeles metropolitan area.

+That the proposed Zone Change will not constitute the granting 184. of a special privilege to a property owner inconsistent with the current or 19 20designated uses or limitations of other properties in the vicinity.
+The addition 21of the SE Overlay Zone to the base underlying zoning will facilitate the 22development of a Sports and Entertainment Complex and a hotel, consistent 23with and complementary to other major event venues and related commercial $\mathbf{24}$ development in the vicinity.
+The properties within the Project site that would 25be designated as C-2A form a group of contiguous properties adjacent to other 26properties with existing C-2A zoning classifications, are located within the 27CNEL 65 dB noise contour for the LAX Airport, and would permit $\mathbf{28}$ commercial uses compatible with the CNEL 65 dB noise contour.
 Other properties in the immediate vicinity are also located in the CNEL 65 dB noise contour and are subject to similar limitations regarding compatible uses.